 The Group invests in unlisted investments, which represent wealth management products issued by banks in Mainland China.
 The Group has estimated the fair value of these unlisted investments by using a discounted cash flow valuation model based on the market interest rates of instruments with similar terms and risks.

-During the year, there were no transfers of fair value measurements among Level 1, Level 2 and Level 3.
+During the year, there were no transfers of fair value measurements between Level 1 and Level 2.